Yahlly21/DL/README.md

 CUDA Toolkit: Ensure you have the CUDA toolkit installed to leverage GPU acceleration.
 cuDNN: Install NVIDIA's cuDNN library for deep learning acceleration.
-PyTorch: Install one of these deep learning frameworks with GPU support **Setup Instructions**
+PyTorch: Install one of these deep learning frameworks with GPU support

+**Setup Instructions**

 1. Download the Data: Obtain the dataset from Kaggle.Need to download the phishing_email.csv file from here: https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset/data

-2. Run Part A: Execute the A.ipynb notebook to preprocess the data and partition it for model training.
+2. Run Part A: Execute the A.ipynb notebook to preprocess the data and partition it for model training (the train-test split happens in the end of this notebook).

 3. Train and Shrink Models:

 4. Run the training notebooks in Part B to train base models.
+Note that there are saperated notebooks for the 2 finetuning techniques.
-Apply distillation, pruning, and quantization to shrink the models.
+Apply distillation, pruning, and quantization to compress the models.

-**Model Shrinking Techniques**
+**Model compressing Techniques**
 Distillation: Reduces the size of a large model by training a smaller model (student model) to mimic the behavior of a larger model (teacher model).
 Pruning: Reduces the size of a model by removing weights or neurons that have minimal impact on the model's predictions.
 Quantization: Converts a model's weights from floating-point numbers to lower-bit representations, reducing the model's size and improving inference efficiency.